tucats/ego/SERVER.md

 When a server is running, it generates a log file (in the current directory, by default) which tracks the server startup and status of requests made to the server.

+### Starting and Stopping the Server

+The `ego server start` command accepts command line options to describe the port on which to listen, whether or not to use secure HTTPS, and options that control how authentication is handled.

+#### Caching
+You can specify a cache size, which controls how many service programs are held in memory and not recompiled.
+This can be a significant performance benefit.
+When an endpoint call is made, the server checks to see if the cache already contains the compiled code for that function along with it's package definitions.
+If so, it is reused to execute the current service.

+If the service
+program was not in the cache, it will be added to the cache.
+When the cache becomes full (has met the limit on the number of programs to cache) then the least-recently-used service program based on timestamp of the last REST call) is removed from the cache.

+**NOTE: THIS FEATURE IS CURRENTLY NOT WORKING CORRECTLY.
+DO NOT SPECIFY A CACHE SIZE.**
+The default cache size is currently set to zero, which disables caching entirely.

+#### /code Endpoint
+By default, the server will only run services already stored in the services directory tree (more on that below).
+When you start the web service, you can optionally enable the `\code` endpoint.
+This accepts a text body and runs it as a program directly.
+This can be used for debugging purposes or diagnosing issues with a server.
+This should **NOT** be left enabled by default, as it exposes the server to security risks.

+#### Logging
+By default, the server generates a lot file named "ego-server.log" in the current directory where the `server start` command is issued.
+This contains entries describing server operations (like records of endpoints called, and HTTP status returned).
+It also contains a periodic display of memory consumption by the server.

+You can override the location of the log file using the `--log` command line option, and specifying the location and file name where the log file is to be written.
+The log will continue to be written to as long as the server is running.
+Note that the first line of the log file contains the UUID of the server session, so you can correlate a log to a running instance of the server.

+You can specify `--no-log` if you wish to suppress logging.

+#### Port and Security
+Specify the `--port` option to indicate the integer port number that _Ego_ should use to listen for REST requests.
+If not specified, the default is port 8080.
+You can have multiple _Ego_ servers running at one time, as long as they each use a different port number.
+The port number is also used in other commands like `server status` to report on the status of a particular instance of the server on the current computer.

+By default, _Ego_ servers assume HTTPS communication.
+This requires that you have specified a suitable trusted certificate store in the default location on your system that _Ego_ can use to verify server trust.

+If you wish to run in insecure mode, you can use the "--not-secure" option direct the server to listen for HTTP requests that are not encrypted.
+You must not use this mode in a production environment, since it is possible for users to snoop for username/password pairs and authentication tokens.
+It  is useful to debug issues where you are attempting to isolate whether your are having an issue with trust certificates or not.

+#### Authentication
+An _Ego_ web server can serve endpoints that require authentication or not, and whether the authentication is done by username/password versus an authentication token.
+Server command options control where the authentication credentails are stored, the default "super user" account, and the security "realm" used for password challenges to web clients.

+* Use the `--users` command line option to specify either the file system path and file name to use for local JSON data that contains the credentials information, or a "postgres://" URL expression that indicates the Postgres database used to store the credentials (in a schema named "ego-server" that is created if needed).
+* Use the `--superuser` option to specify a "username:password" string indicating the default superuser.
+This is only needed when the credentials store is first initialized; it creates a user with the given username and password and gives that user the "ROOT" privilege which makes them able to perform all secured operations.
+* Use the "--realm" option to specify a string that is sent back to web clients when a username/password is required but was not provided.
+For web clients that are browsers, this string is typically displayed in the username/password prompt from the browser.

 &nbsp;
 &nbsp;